oidebrett/mattercloudcontroller/README.md

 ## Solution Architecture

-The solution consists of 2 key parts.
+The solution consists of 2 key subsystems.
 The **AWS Cloud** subsystem provides the secure communication channels that are required for the security of this project and the **IoT device** hosts the matter cloud controller.
+The **IoT device** is currently designed to be hosted on a low cost Raspberry Pi 4 Model B which is a popular platform for building Internet of Things (IoT) projects.

 ![solution-arcitecture](docs/asset/solution-architecture.png)